 Before applying mehndi, wash your palms thoroughly with any soap.
 After washing your hand kindly make sure you don’t apply any creams or lotions else it will possibly create layers on your skin and therefore, mehendi will not be completely absorbed and you will not get naturally a darker shade.

-Some people also suggest that wrapping the henna design as it gives a rich and darker colour.
+Some people also suggest wrapping the henna design as it gives a rich and darker colour.

-Many times people do mistake that they quickly wash their hand without letting it dried completely of its own and therefore, it causes the fade colour. therefore, allow the mehendi on your hands to dry naturally.
+Many times people do the mistake that they quickly wash their hands without letting them dried completely of its own and therefore, it causes the faded colour. therefore, allow the mehendi on your hands to dry naturally.
 Don’t shake your hands or use a blow dryer.
 The movement or the blowing air can smudge the design and waste all the time you spent in getting it applied.
 Wash off the henna after 7-8 hours.
 Keep the mehendi on your palms as long as you can, preferably overnight, if possible.
 Once it’s dried, you can ask someone to gently bandage your hands so the mehendi stays on and doesn’t leave crumbs in bed.

 Ideally, allow 24 hours to lapse before you expose your mehendi to water.
 Water will wash away the top layer of the mehendi and not allow the colour to really penetrate deep within your skin.